KohaAloha/are-we-flying/docs/are we flying.md

 </figure>

-We're now finally ready to not just write our autopilot, but also see what it's doing, which is crucially important to understanding what your code's doing.
-Or doing wrong...
-O_O
+We're now finally ready to not just write our autopilot, but also see what it's doing, which is crucially important to understanding what your code's doing...
+Or doing wrong.

 ## Creating an autopilot

-Before we make our autopilot, we're actually going to switch languages.
+For making our autopilot, we're actually going to switch languages back to Python.
 Don't get me wrong: we _could_ write our autopilot in JS, but we'd much rather not have to deal with the delay of network requests from JS to our Python API server, or the irregular timing of a `setInterval` or `setTimeout` (which is only guaranteed to wait _at least_ the indicated number of milliseconds, _not_ that it will fire after the indicated number of milliseconds).
 In this case, in order to make sure our code runs fast, and can run at a high speed, steady interval, it's much easier to work in Python.
 After all, it's talking directly to MSFS.

 As such, we're going to extend our little python server to do a bit more: it's going to accept autopilot _instructions_ from a web page, but it'll run the autopilot _logic_ itself.
 We're going to create an `Autopilot` class that will house all the logic, and we'll update our `do_GET` and `do_POST` code to route anything that comes in for `/autopilot` to that class: